 On January 1, 2006, we adopted SFAS 123R using the modified prospective method.
 There were no stock option awards granted in 2006.
 For stock option awards granted to employees prior to the effective date of SFAS 123R that remain unvested on the effective date, SFAS 123R under the modified prospective method allowed us to recognize compensation cost beginning with the effective date based on the requirements of SFAS 123.
 For these stock option awards, we calculated compensation cost on the date of grant using the fair value of the stock options as determined by the Black-Scholes valuation model.
-In 2006, we recognized \$0.3 million of pre-tax stock-based compensation expense, or \$.01 per diluted share, related to unvested stock option awards granted for share based payments to employees using Accounting Principles Board Opinion No. 25's (APB 25), "Accounting for Stock Issued to Employees," intrinsic value method and, as such, generally recognized no compensation cost for employee stock option.
+In 2006, we recognized \$0.3 million of pre-tax stock-based compensation expense, or \$.01 per diluted share, related to unvested stock option awards granted prior to 2006 as a result of the adoption of SFAS 123R.
+Prior to the adoption of SFAS 123R, we accounted for share based payments to employees using Accounting Principles Board Opinion No. 25's (APB 25), "Accounting for Stock Issued to Employees," intrinsic value method and, as such, generally recognized no compensation cost for employee stock options.
 As of December 30, 2006, the total compensation cost related to unvested stock option awards not yet recognized in the consolidated statement of income was approximately \$0.1 million, which will be recognized over a weighted average period of 1.2 years.
 Under the modified prospective method, prior periods are not restated for the effect of SFAS 123R.